 Old starters among new faces as Braves remake rotation

 Atlanta Braves pitcher R.A.
 Dickey loosens up during a spring training baseball workout in Lake Buena Vista, Fla., Wednesday, Feb.
 15, 2017.
-Atlanta Braves baseball pitchers Bartolo Colon, left, and R.A.
-Dickey race during a workout in Lake Buena Vista, Fla., Wednesday, Feb.
-15, 2017 .
+Bartolo Colon, the 43-year-old right-hander whose longevity and jovial disposition have turned him into one of the game's fan favorites, joined Atlanta in November.

 Add your comments below